-Based on evidence we created a defining model of Emotional Intelligence that provides an organising framework for understanding effective human behaviour.
+Based on evidence we created a defining model of Emotional Intelligence that provides an organizing framework for understanding effective human behavior.
 Therefore, EI directly relates to an individual’s effectiveness and performance at work.

 Why is EI critical in the world of work?

 Emotional Intelligence unlocks potential | Emotional Intelligence for Business

 Our Emotional Intelligence Profile provides individuals with a developmental route map to unlock potential and translate it into effective performance.
 By identifying the underlying attitudes that underpin an individual’s thinking and feeling, we are able to help people make sustainable behavioral change.